ryankarlos/AWS-VPC/README.md

 # Understanding VPC terminology with example AWS workflows

-This project is meant to give a basic overview of AWS Vitual Private Cloud (VPC) and the different options available for securing the applications and infrastructure in the cloud, depending on the use case.
+This blog is meant to give a basic overview of AWS Vitual Private Cloud (VPC) and the different options available for securing the applications and infrastructure in the cloud, depending on the use case.
+It will also illustrate some of these concepts via practical examples of workflows using diffrent AWS services.

-The material below can also be viewed in [Github Pages](https://ryankarlos.github.io/AWS-VPC/) or [Github](https://github.com/ryankarlos/AWS-VPC)

 ## Table of Contents